Enrile, Cagayan: History

-The History of Enrile dates as early as 1690.
+The history of Enrile dates back to 1690.
 According to Father Juan Paguere, it was just a wide and long stretch of virgin land located at the southernmost end of the province of Cagayan.
-In 1718, the Govierno Superior ordered the place to become one of the barrios of Tuguegarao.
-It was named "Cabugag" or in short Cabug, the dialect term for hunchback for the first settler was a man with this deformity.
+In 1718, the colonial government ordered the place to become one of the barrios of Tuguegarao.
+It was named "Cabugag" or Cabug, the dialect term for hunchback for the first settler was a man with this deformity.
 So the place was named after him.
 The name "Cabug" is engraved on the town's first church bell which is still found in the steeple.

-In 1724, The Dominican Friars have thought of giving the barrios their Patron Saint.
+In 1724, the Dominican Friars thought of giving the barrios their Patron Saint.
 Cabug was given "Nuestra Señora de las Caldas".
-The old prominent residents of the barrio had chosen the sixth day of August as her feast day.
-As year went by, the land area and population of the barrio increased with surprising rapidly.
-The Cagayan River which flowed close to the barrio site gradually changed its course and moved further towards Cataggaman as flood plains were formed.
-The non Christian inhabitants called Kalingas gradually deserted the barrio and moved westward to the Mountain Province.
+The prominent residents of the barrio had chosen the sixth day of August as her feast day.
+As years went by, the land area and population of the barrio increased with surprising figures.
+The Cagayan River which flowed close to the barrio site gradually changed its course and moved towards Cataggaman as flood plains were formed.
+The non-Christian inhabitants called Kalingas gradually deserted the barrio and migrated westward to the Mountain Province.
 As a result, more agricultural lands were cleared and cultivated.
-Tobacco and corn are the chief crops of the people.
+Tobacco and corn were the chief crops of the people.

-In September 1849, the Govierno Superior ordered the separation of Cabug from the municipality of Tuguegarao to become a town by itself.
+In September 1849, the colonial government ordered the separation of Cabug from the Municipality of Tuguegarao to become a town by itself.
 The new town was named Enrile in honor of Governor Pascual Enrile who was responsible for building roads in the northern part of Luzon during those days.
 The separation of Enrile from Tuguegarao led to a change of its patron saint.
 The population unanimously adopted "Nuestra Señora de las Nieves" as its patron Saint.
-The fifth day of August was selected as her feast day.
-Since then the feast day had always been celebrated pompously.
+The fifth day of August was chosen as her feast day.

-According to Father Julian Malumbres in his Historia de Cagayan, the name "Cabug" was first recorded in the official documents of the Dominican Fathers on January 20, 1849.
-However the town was known as "Cabug" even up 1863 when the name Enrile was officially written and road in the official documents of the Dominican Fathers.
-Cabug was the original name of Enrile when it was a barrio of Tuguegarao.
-It was established as a separate town in September 1849 and named in honor of the Spanish Governor General Pascual Enrile during the Spanish regime.